 4. We are not in the Dark

 So, skeptical theists affirm that skeptical theism entails that we are in the dark about whether (or that for all we know) there is a morally justifying reason for God allowing some event (E).
 As we saw above, critics of skeptical theism argue that this means that we are in the dark about whether (or that for all we know) God has a reason for deceiving us about E, and that this leads to radical skepticism or moral skepticism.
 Is this characterization accurate?
-Before we weigh this charge, it is crucial to understand what the ‘for all we know’ and ‘in the dark’ clauses amount to.
+Before we weigh this charge, it is crucial to understand what the “for all we know” and “in the dark” clauses amount to.
 The clauses, as I will understand them, essentially amount to the claim that there being a morally justifying reason for God to permit or deceive us about E is consistent with everything that we know.

-So, are skeptical theists committed to the ‘for all we know’ or ‘in the dark’ clause?
+So, are skeptical theists committed to the “for all we know” or “in the dark” clause?
 Recall ST1-4.
 What about those theses would entail that one is in the dark about whether there is a morally justifying reason for God permitting E or deceiving us about E obtaining?
 Nothing, so far as I can see.
 Indeed, there are (at least possible) cases in which we are positively not in the dark about whether there is a morally justifying reason for God permitting (or deceiving us about) E. For example, suppose that the externalist about knowledge is right.
 More specifically, let us suppose that proper functionalist accounts of knowledge are correct: S knows p if and only if (a) S believes p, (b) p is true, (c) S’s belief that p was formed by properly functioning cognitive faculties that were successfully aimed at truth, and (d) S is situated in an appropriate cognitive environment.
 Finally, let us suppose S’s belief that E (that is, that E obtained) was formed in such a way that it meets conditions (a)-(d).
-(Call S’s belief that E obtained ‘B’.)
+Call S’s belief that E obtained ‘B’.
 If all this is true, then B amounts to knowledge, and it is therefore not consistent with what S knows that God has a morally justifying reason for deceiving her about E. However, this is consistent with her adhering to ST1-4: that B amounts to knowledge and that it is therefore not consistent with what S knows that there is a morally justifying reason for God deceiving her about E does not entail that her knowledge of goods, evils, and their entailment relations is representative.
 (The same is true for the opposite: if S believes that there is a morally justifying reason for God deceiving her about whether E obtained and her belief meets conditions (a)-(d), then she knows that there is such a reason.
 But, of course, this does not entail that her knowledge of goods, evils, and their entailment relations is representative.)
 And hence skeptical theism does not entail that for all S knows there is a morally justifying reason for God deceiving her about E.